Announcing Trillium 1.0

 .run(handler);

-The server binds a UDP socket on the same host and port that the tcp listener are bound to and begins accepting QUIC connections alongside TCP.
+The server binds a UDP socket on the same host and port that the tcp listeners are bound to and begins accepting QUIC connections alongside TCP.
 No changes to your application are otherwise required.
 An alt-svc header will be added to every response to advertise that h3 is supported.

 As of 1.0, trillium does not support dynamic QPACK tables, but they will be released as a non-breaking minor release in the near term.